StarkTemplar/starcraftbuilder/README.md

 ## Roadmap

-Building out unit lists for Starcraft 2 Terran and Zerg.
-Work out bugs.
-Begin adding in SC Brood War units.
+Improve chronoboost function.
+Update gui to include a simplified build order output.

 ## About

 Build order calculator for Starcraft: Brood War and Starcraft II in GUI.
-It gives you a demonstration of Starcraft II in a graph, so you can easily check resources, units, buildings before you play a live game.
+It gives you a demonstration of the game in a graph, so you can easily check resources, units, buildings before you play a live game.

 ## How to Use

+### zip files

+You can also directly download zip files that matches to your OS.
+Unzip it and execute 'Sc2Builder.exe'

 ### git
 You can install Starcraft Builder with git :

 ```shell